ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 #### Register your domain on a blockchain, and your website on IPFS
 Unstoppable Domains let you easily deploy your website on IPFS.

+#### Build a dApp
+There are many available framework to build decentralized apps on IPFS.See for example dappkit.io, fission.codes, fleek.co or textile.io .

 ### Examples of projects doing so